jacobcode01/ChurnLabs/README.md

 make install-dev     # Install dependencies and setup virtual environment
 ```
-Then download the dataset from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) and place it at :
+Then download the dataset from Kaggle by clicking the link [here](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) and place it at :
 ```
 data/raw/customer-churn-raw.csv
 ```